WJLB: WJLB

-In 1980, the WJLB call sign returned for the third time, along with an Urban Contemporary format.
+In 1980, the WJLB call sign returned for the third time, along with an Urban contemporary format.
 It took over the urban sound from its sister station on the 1400 kHz AM frequency.
 WJLB (AM) went on the air as WMBC in 1926 and became WJLB in 1939.
 It had been providing programming geared toward Detroit's African-American community for nearly four decades.
 (WJLB (AM) is now WDTK, owned by Salem Communications with a conservative talk format.)

 Throughout the 1980s, WJLB, which was known as "Stereo 98," aired a Top 40 and Urban hybrid, also called "CHUrban", a forerunner to the current Rhythmic Contemporary format.
-The station used the slogan "WJLB FM 98, Detroit's Strongest Songs" in 1986.
-The rollout featured a commercial of people working out to the song "Problèmes d’Amour" by Alexander Robotnick.
+The station used the slogan "WJLB FM 98, Detroit's Strongest Songs!" in 1986.
+The rollout featured a commercial of people working out to the song "Problèmes d'Amour" by Alexander Robotnick.

 The station later evolved to mainstream urban contemporary as "FM 98 WJLB" by 1988.
 WJLB performed well in the Detroit Arbitron ratings, despite picking up competition from several rivals, including WHYT 96.3 FM, which mixed dance music with Top 40.
 In 1992, WHYT flipped to "96.3 Jamz" and aired a rhythmic contemporary format.
 Another competitor arrived in 1996 at the 105.9 frequency, the former Jazz-formatted WJZZ.
 It became WCHB-FM "The Beat", and later WDTJ "105.9 Jamz" (now urban AC-formatted WDMK "105.9 Kiss-FM").

 FM 98 WJLB was known for its specialty Friday mix shows, with songs dating back to the 1980s, hosted by the DJ known as the "Electrifying Mojo."
 WJLB also featured a Saturday Night Hip-Hop Show "The Rap Blast."
-On weekends, WJLB also had "Sunday Night Segue", hosted by Johnny "Smooth" Edwards which featuring classic "Quiet Storm" tracks.
-The station's popular morning show "Mason and Company" ran on WJLB from 1986-2001.
+On weekends, WJLB also had "Sunday Night Segue", hosted by Johnny "Smooth" Edwards which featured classic "Quiet Storm" tracks.
+The station also had a truly successful popular morning show "Mason And Company" which ran on WJLB from 1986 to 2001.

 Changes in ownership

 In April 1994, Booth American Company merged with Broadcast Alchemy to become Secret Communications.
 In August, Chancellor Media acquired the station from Secret Communications.
 In 1997, Chancellor Media and Evergreen, which already owned WKQI "Q95.5" and WQRS, later merged to form AMFM, Inc. Then in November 1999, AMFM, Inc. was purchased by Clear Channel Communications.
 In 2014, Clear Channel became iHeartMedia, Inc.

 With iHeart owning both WJLB and Urban AC WMXD 92.3, WJLB is focusing on a younger audience.
 WJLB's playlist includes more modern Hip Hop and newer titles.
 It has less Old-school hip hop, R&B, and House music which is found on WMXD.
-In October 2017, after 31 years as "FM 98", the station rebranded as "97.9 WJLB", featuring a logo template utilized by many of iHeart's "Real"-branded urban stations.
+In October 2017, after 31 years as "FM 98", the station rebranded as "97.9 WJLB", featuring a logo template used by many of iHeart's "Real"-branded urban stations.

-HD Radio

-WJLB's HD-2 digital subchannel is called "Funkytown Radio."
-It features rhythmic oldies, including classic disco music, dance and soul.
-The subchannel changed from a Classic Hip-Hop format, which aired from its sign-on until the Fall of 2013.